-Get practical preparation for a career in sports journalism with our BA (Hons) Sports Journalism degree course.
-You'll get the chance to develop the skills to cover a range of sports stories for print, digital, TV and radio, including covering live matches and competitions, interviewing key figures and running collaborative live blogs.
-You'll also explore the global impact of sports journalism on audiences.
-Students will be armed with mobile reporting kits to work as real reporters from day one.
+Get practical, professional preparation for a career in journalism with our BA (Hons) Journalism degree course.
+You'll get the chance to develop the skills you'll need to cover stories for print, digital, TV and radio, as well as exploring the global impact of journalism on audiences.
+You'll be armed with a mobile reporting kit to give you a chance to work as a real reporter from day one.